Assessment for entry to a course at Curtin is based on, but not limited to, the following criteria

 - calculated or notional Australian Tertiary Admission Rank (ATAR) or equivalent

 - English language proficiency

-Visit our courses site to find out the minimum admission criteria needed for entry into a particular course.
+Search our courses to find out the minimum admission criteria needed for entry into a particular course.

 Applicants who have completed an enabling program

 If you have completed an enabling program, you may qualify for entry into some undergraduate courses.
 The results of your enabling course will need to be supplied in your application to demonstrate how you meet the admission criteria.

 Only applicants who meet the required minimum admission criteria may be selected for an offer of a place in an undergraduate course.

 If you don’t meet the admission criteria, there are still other ways to gain entry into Curtin.